shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-fill-and-delivery-network-report.md

 - Miscellaneous causes

 > [!NOTE]
-> **For video sellers only :** As a result of video caching by video players, the Xandr data pipeline allows a six-hour window to register a response from a video player after the auction is complete and the creative VAST XML has been sent to the page, before considering a video impression 'non-responsive' (Bid Sent No Response).
+> **For video sellers only :** As a result of video caching by video players, the Microsoft Advertising data pipeline allows a six-hour window to register a response from a video player after the auction is complete and the creative VAST XML has been sent to the page, before considering a video impression 'non-responsive' (Bid Sent No Response).
 >
-> Xandr will update some counts, for video tags only, six hours after the time of the auction.
+> Microsoft Advertising will update some counts, for video tags only, six hours after the time of the auction.
 Therefore, to receive the most accurate view of video counts across dimensions, schedule your reports to run after the six-hour window for a given hour of data.

 The diagram below is a representation of how metrics are grouped and counted for this report: